Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems: Variational Classical Annealing

 For an energy function (or a Hamiltonian) $H(\boldsymbol{X})$ that encodes an optimization problem, our aim is to find the ground state $\boldsymbol{X}^*$ by optimizing a set of a model's parameters $\boldsymbol{\lambda}$.
 The variational classical annealing (VCA) algorithm introduced in Ref.~\cite{hibat2021variational}, aims to produce a probability distribution $P_{\boldsymbol{\lambda}}$ that approximates the Boltzmann distribution at zero temperature through annealing and optimization of the parameters $\boldsymbol{\lambda}$.
 The peak of this Boltzmann distribution provides the optimal solutions to $H(\boldsymbol{X})$.
 This algorithm is inspired by the use of variational autoregressive networks to solve statistical mechanics systems \cite{wu2019solving}.

 Autoregressive models originally aim to use the observation in the previous time step as input to the subsequent time step as it usually done in natural language processing.
 In the context of our work, we harness the power of autoregressive models for the purposes of solving optimization problems by sequentially sampling solutions to these problems~\cite{hibat2021variational}.
-This sampling scheme allows to obtain perfect samples as opposed to Metropolis sampling which can get stuck in local minima if the optimization problem has a rugged optimization landscape~\cite{condmat7020038}.
+This sampling scheme allows to obtain perfect samples as opposed to Metropolis sampling, which can produce correlated samples, and which can get stuck in local minima if the optimization problem has a rugged optimization landscape~\cite{condmat7020038}.

 Within the setting of VCA, we use RNNs as our model to be optimized.
-This optimization is performed through minimizing the variational free energy function
+This scheme is performed by minimizing the variational free energy function

 The gradient descent learning on this cost function is used to update $\boldsymbol{\lambda}$ at every annealing stage.
 Here, $\langle H(\boldsymbol{X}) \rangle_{\boldsymbol{\lambda}}$ is the average Hamiltonian over the RNN distribution $P_{\boldsymbol{\lambda}}$, $T(t)$ denotes the temperature at time $t$, and $S(P_{\boldsymbol{\lambda}})$ is the Shannon entropy.
 The latter is formulated as